 Frequently Asked Questions

-Our Urgent Care Center is open Monday-Friday from 9am to 9pm and Saturday-Sunday from 9am to 5pm.
+Our Urgent Care Centers are open Monday-Friday from 9am to 7pm and Saturday-Sunday from 9am to 5pm.
 We are closed on Thanksgiving, Christmas Day and New Year’s Day.
 Hours are subject to change.

 How do I know if I need Urgent Care or the ER?